 Tails should therefore notify the user when booting it on a computer that does not meet the hardware recommendations.
 This notification would be printed somewhere on the tails-greeter (#5496) (boot menu (#5528)) screen.

-#5 Updated by alant almost 5 years ago
+#5 Updated by alant about 5 years ago

 - design UI

 - fetch the source code of the greeter at http://git.tails.boum.org/greeter/

 - add a .py file in the tailsgreeter package to check for hardware requirements (Python)